mdvsh/aslam/README.md

 uses level compaction, with a write-ahead log for durability

-implements lock-free skiplist based memtable for fast writes.
+implements lock-free (templated) skiplist based memtable for fast writes.

 ### build